-Q. I’ve always had employer-sponsored health insurance, and I believe the premiums were tax deductible.
-But I left that job earlier this year, and have now purchased individual health insurance in the exchange.
-Do I get to deduct the premiums I’m paying when I file my taxes next spring?
+Q. I’ve always had employer-sponsored health insurance, and I believe the premiums were pre-tax.
+But I left that job last year, and have now purchased individual health insurance in the exchange.
+Do I get to deduct the premiums I’ve paid when I file my taxes?

 A. If you’re self-employed, yes.
 If not, it will depend on how much you spend on medical expenses during the year.

 When you had employer-sponsored health insurance, your share of the premium was probably payroll deducted on a pre-tax basis, and thus your W2 reflected that fact.
 You did not have to deduct the premiums when you filed your taxes, because they were not included in the taxable income reported to you on your W2.